-nouis required by chussification.
-Trainee up to 500 hours employment First Year up to 2,000 hours employed at the trade.
-Second Year 2,001 hours to 3,500 hours employed at the trade.
-Third Year 3,501 hours to 5,000 hours employed at the trade.
-Journeyperson After 5,000 hours employed at the trade.

-- (b) Trainees are neither Journeypersons nor Apprentices who wish to involve themselves in the trade prior to becoming an Apprentice. - (c) An Apprentice is only allowed 1 change in classification per year. - (d) This change referred to in (c) above is to occur on or after the Member's anniversary date.
-[Anniversary Date: The date that the last rate change occurred based on meeting all required criteria.] - (e) Must achieve the minimum hours required [per Clause 16.01(a)] - (f) Attending appropriate training course as approved by the JATC and pass a subsequent exam. - (g) A completed Proof of Hours form shall be required to establish all classifications. - (h) All trainees must pay dues to the Union as per the bylaws.
+16.01 (a) Hours required by classification:Traineeup to 500 hours employmentFirst Yearup to 2,000 hours employed at the trade.Second Year2,001 hours to 3,500 hours employed at the trade.Third Year3,501 hours to 5,000 hours employed at the trade.JourneypersonAfter 5,000 hours employed at the trade. (b) Trainees are neither Journeypersons nor Apprentices who wish to involve themselves in the trade prior to becoming an Apprentice. (c) An Apprentice is only allowed 1 change in classification per year. (c) (d) This change referred to in (c) above is to occur on or after the Member's anniversary date.
+[Anniversary Date: The date that the last rate change occurred based on meeting all required criteria.] (e) Must achieve the minimum hours required [per Clause 16.01(a)] (f) Attending appropriate training course as approved by the JATC and pass a subsequent exam. (g) A completed Proof of Hours form shall be required to establish all classifications. (h) All trainees must pay dues to the Union as per the bylaws.
 Said dues to be deducted from the trainees first pay cheque each month.

-16.02 Changes in Classification

-- (a) When an Apprentice classification changes as per Clause 16.01, the Employer will pay the Apprentice the corresponding new wage rate as per Addendum I or II upon the Employer being notified in writing by a representative of the Union. - (b) Notification in writing may be provided by a representative of the Union to the Employer up to 1 week in advance of the criteria in Clause 16.01 being met, the new wage as per Addendum I or II will be paid once the Employee has met the criteria in Clause 16.01.
+16.02 Chang ges in Classification (a) When an Apprentice classification changes as per Clause 16.01 , the Employer will pay the Apprentice the corresponding new wage rate as per Addendum I or II upon the Employer being notified in writing by a representative of the Union. (b) Notification in writing may be provided by a representative of the Union to the Employer up to 1 week in advance of the criteria in Clause 16.01 being met, the new wage as per Addendum I or II will be paid once the Employee has met the criteria in Clause 16.01.